acbsp/bonafide.guru/en/contents.rst

 "Krishna and His representative are not different from each other".

 Initially in this conversation Niranjana Svami has said to this devotee
-that: “I didn’t do anything to prevent the relationship with Srila Prabhupada, I never destruct the relationship with |SP|.”
+that: “I didn’t do anything to prevent the relationship with |SP|, I never destruct the relationship with |SP|.”

-*This is not true!* As soon as devotee restores his relations with Srila Prabhupada and confesses to the ISKCON gurus that he accepts Srila Prabhupada as his *diksha-guru*\ there stars a “pressure”.
+*This is not true!* As soon as devotee restores his relations with |SP|
+and confesses to the ISKCON gurus that he accepts |SP|
+as his *diksha-guru*\ there stars a “pressure”.
 For instance – devotee is forbidden to visit the ISKCON temple.
 When Bhakta-das told to Niranjana Svami that he communicates with |SP| and receives His instructions *through His books and lectures.*